Where to Stay in Berlin and Experience It Like a Local

 Get into a Berliner state of mind with a stay at one of the city's quirky, artful and design-driven hotels | © Dewang Gupta / Unsplash

-Whether it’s the art-filled streets of ultra-hip Kreuzberg, or the historical and elegant Charlottenburg – discover what the best hotels are across Berlin’s diverse neighbourhoods with Culture Trip’s insider guide.
+Whether it’s the art-filled streets of ultra-hip Kreuzberg or the historical and elegant Charlottenburg – discover our insider’s guide to the best places to stay in Berlin to experience the city like a local, bookable with Culture Trip.

 Composer Franz Von Suppé famously said: “You are crazy my child.
 You must go to Berlin.”
 So, why stay in a same-same hotel chain when you could be immersing yourself in the quirky, artful, design-driven, slightly mad, creative and open-minded German capital like a true local?
 Get into the headspace of the most dynamic of urban playgrounds by diving into some of the most colourful, idiosyncratic, welcoming and down-right decadent digs laid on by one of the best cities in the world.